JiggyPete/status/approach.md

 OK, we've now got all the necessary info for the view coming from the status_controller.
 At this point the controller is assigning @current_status and @previous_statuses.
 These are making use of a handy Struct prior to worrying about Active Record or migrations.

+Next up we need to replace the Status Struct with an ActiveRecord model, StatusItem.
+Interestingly Status is already a module in Rails and we can't use that name.